stolmen/cli-training-timer/README.md

 The input process will do blocking reads from stdin and write this to a file continuously.

 The idsplay process will read from this file, process the input, then write to stdout continuously.

-hoping i can do something like

-lua input.lua & lua display.lua

-### Input progress

-Run two processes

-- redirect stdin to a file
-- in main loop, read from file to get input
-- act on input - display stuff